HarshitG24/mealbuddy/README.md

 Note (for local running): for the app to work on local, replace the line 39 on package.json of frontend with this **http://localhost:4200** instead of **https://mealbuddy.onrender.com**

-## Submission
-We have made the submission before November 22, 2022, aiming for the bonus points.
-We have made the google submission and also the other necessary requirements.

 ## CRUD OPERATIONS
 **Harshit Gajjar**